jasonzissman/gamification-engine/docs/sample-flows/use-case-simple-badge.md

 You can read this goal as *A goal that is completed after jz-gamification-engine receives 5 events with `action=logged-in` and `platform=mobile-app` for a given `userId`*.

 ## Reporting Activity
-Next, as users log into our application, we invoke an HTTP POST against the jz-gamification-engine **Activities** API.
+Next, we need to inform the engine as login activity occur in our application.
+For each application login we invoke an HTTP POST against the jz-gamification-engine **Activities** API"

 > The platform will eventually support integration with event brokers like Kafka so that clients do not have to send requests directly to the engine.